February 25, 2026

 The tools and materials provided to the participants will include:

-- basic prototype materials (e.g. cardboard, cardboard, foam, cork, wire, tape, string, paper, plastic bottles, elastic bands, metal tins, balloons, hot glue, zip ties, velcro, binder clips, staples, aluminium foil, markers, stickers, buttons)
+- basic prototype materials (e.g. cardboard, foam, cork, wire, tape, string, paper, plastic bottles, elastic bands, metal tins, balloons, hot glue, zip ties, velcro, binder clips, staples, aluminium foil, markers, stickers, buttons)

 - textile materials (e.g. conductive wires, fabrics, leather)